ZipCPU/wb2axip/README.md

   Both this core and the one above it depend upon all stream addresses being aligned.

-  *This core has been formally verified.*
+  *This core has been both formally verified and checked in simulation.*

 - [AXIDMA](rtl/axidma.v) is a hardware assisted memory copy.
 Given a source address, read address, and length, this core reads from the source address